jtr13/EDAVproject/README.md

 - [ ] 2.
 Commit and push the `docs` folder and any other changes to GitHub.

-(You will need to repeat this sequence every time you wish to update the book online.)
+You will need to repeat this sequence every time you wish to update the book online.

-## Nonessentials

-See ... for a quick summary of additional bookdown features relevant to this project.
+Once you are all setup, delete the content of this **README** and add a short description of your project with a link to the book URL.

-For the official guide to **bookdown** see: https://bookdown.org/yihui/bookdown.
+For additional features, consult the official guide to **bookdown**: https://bookdown.org/yihui/bookdown